top of page

 All remaining points in Lightning Sentry's synergies.

-It may surprise you to learn that Bone Spear damage with a White Runeword wand does comparable damage to Bone Spirit and can also hit multiple targets.
-Not to mention you will have a recastable physical shield with Bone Armor.
+It may surprise you to learn that Bone Spear damage with a White runeword wand does comparable damage to Bone Spirit and it can also hit multiple targets.
+Not to mention Bone Spear Necromancers have a recastable physical shield with Bone Armor.
 Synergy skills for Bone Spear also raise your Bone Armor's strength with every point spent.

 Recommendation: Bone Spear Necromancer